carltheperson/carltheperson-com/content/geo-memorizer.md

 ---
-title: "Making a game to memorize facts about every country"
+title: "Making a Game to Memorize facts about every country"
 date: "6-11-2021"
 ---